 Assignment.
 A party may not assign any right or obligation under this LRA Agreement without first obtaining the written consent of all other parties.

 Governing Law and Jurisdiction.
-The laws of the state of Utah govern the interpretation, construction, and enforcement of this LRA Agreement and all matters related to it, including tort claims, without regards to any conflicts-of-laws principles.
-The parties hereby submit to the exclusive jurisdiction of and venue in the state and federal courts located in the State of Utah.
+The laws of the state of Indiana govern the interpretation, construction, and enforcement of this LRA Agreement and all matters related to it, including tort claims, without regards to any conflicts-of-laws principles.
+The parties hereby submit to the exclusive jurisdiction of and venue in the state and federal courts located in the State ofIndiana.

 Severability.
 The invalidity or unenforceability of a provision under this LRA Agreement, as determined by a court or administrative body of competent jurisdiction, does not affect the validity or enforceability of the remainder of this LRA Agreement.
 The parties shall substitute any invalid or unenforceable provision with a valid or enforceable provision that achieves the same economic, legal, and commercial objectives as the invalid or unenforceable provision.